nickcdryan/textevolve/system_prompt.md

    - Balance exploration of new techniques with exploitation of what works
    - Track capability improvements over iterations
    - Systematically test hypotheses about what drives performance
-   - With each iteration have a specific, explicit hypothesis that is stated, tested, and evaluated
+   - IMPORTANT: With each iteration have a specific, EXPLICIT HYPOTHESIS that is STATED, tested, and evaluated
    - Provide a way to specifically measure whether a hypothesis worked
    - Carefully state why the hypothesis worked or did not work, referencing specific code and execution
    - Carefully and fairly evaluate whether the hypothesis was fairly tested, and whether it should be accepted, rejected, re-tested, or something else